Siva09-pixel/website-for-movie/README.md

 # website-for-movie
-his web app has similar user interface like NETFLIX.
+This web app has similar user interface like NETFLIX.
 The main reason behind building this web app is to implement a tries data structure to give autocomple (suggestion) feature for user & in this web app we can filter movies by searching.(uses searching algorithm).

 NOTE: